typebytes/angular-checklist/content/rxjs/use-ngifas.md

 ## Make the Observable hot

-We can transform our component so that the Observable will no longer trigger a backend call with every subscription.
+We can also make our Observable hot so that the Observable will no longer trigger a backend call with every subscription.
+A hot Observable will share the underlying subscription so the source Observable is only executed once.

 This fixes our problem because it means it doesn't matter anymore if we have multiple subscriptions.

 To do this, we can use for example the `shareReplay` operator.